Education Pages

 • K-12 Education Tuition: This allows an alternative option to use 529 plan distributions for up to $10,000 for elementary or secondary school (Kindergarten through 12th grade) tuition at a public, private, or religious school.
 The distributions cannot be used for home schooling, computer, or summer camp expenses.

 • Rollover Funds to ABLE (Achieving a Better Life Experience) Accounts: This allows funds from a beneficiary's 529 plan to be rolled over within 60 days, tax-free to an ABLE account for the same beneficiary or other qualified family member.
 The accounts are for persons who have been diagnosed with a significant disability before age 26 with a condition that will last at least 12 consecutive months.
 This allows them and their families to save and pay for disability-related expenses.
 The person must also be receiving Social Security Disability Benefits or obtain a disability certificate from their doctor.
-The rollovers and any contributions made to the ABLE account should not exceed the $17,000 ABLE contribution limit for 2023, up from $16,000 in 2022.
+The rollovers and any contributions made to the ABLE account should not exceed the annual ABLE contribution limit.

 Contact an eFile.com Taxpert if you have any questions about these education tax savings accounts.
 If you want to learn more about tax-free education savings accounts, read on.